New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 A RIO (Retirement Interest Only) mortgage can be a great way to access money from your home if you’re 55 or over.
 It allows you to borrow a certain amount of money – and make monthly payments – while never owing more than your home is worth.
 This means that if the value of your home decreases, the amount you owe will decrease, too.

-For customers aged 55 and over, Halifax offers an interest-only lifetime mortgage that may be suitable for those looking to access capital without having to uproot.
+For customers aged 55 and over, Halifax offers an interest-only lifetime mortgage that may be suitable for those looking to access capital without uprooting.
 This competitively priced product has features aimed at helping customers enjoy peace of mind in their later years, such as no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more.

 Rates start from 2.89% APR up to 4.99%, and the Halifax Interest Only Lifetime Mortgage calculator takes into account factors such as current loans, house value, location and more when calculating how much you could borrow through this service.